ARM-software/lisa/doc/source/writing_extensions.rst

 Paths
 -----

-You should avoid using hard-coded absolute paths in your extensions whenever possible, as they make your code too dependent on a particular environment and may mean having to make adjustments when moving to new (host and/or device) platforms.
+You should avoid using hard-coded absolute paths in your plugins whenever possible, as they make your code too dependent on a particular environment and may mean having to make adjustments when moving to new (host and/or device) platforms.
 To help avoid hard-coded absolute paths, WA automation defines